 Audit Execution 3

 Scoring System 3

 Automatic Failure 4

 Documentation Requirements 5

-Module 1: FSMS 7
+Module 1: FSMS 8

-Management System 7
+Management System 8

-Control of Documents and Records
+Control of Documents and Records 11

-Procedures and Corrective Actions
+Procedures and Corrective Actions 14

-Internal and External Inspections
+Internal and External Inspections 16

-Release of Items/Product
+Release of Items/Product 19

-Supplier Monitoring/Control
+Supplier Monitoring/Control 22

-Traceability and Recall 23
+Traceability and Recall 26

-Food Defense
+Food Defense 28

-This document is for guidance purposes only and in no way replaces any regulatory legislation or other legal guidance documentation or viewed as giving legal advice.
-PrimusGFS (the Scheme), owned by Azzule Systems LLC, accepts no liability for the contents of this document, nor how an individual chooses to apply this document.
+This document is for guidance purposes only and in no way replaces any regulatory legislation or other legal guidance documentation nor should be viewed as giving legal advice.
+PrimusGFS (the Scheme), owned by Azzule Systems, LLC, accepts no liability for the contents of this document, nor how an individual chooses to apply this document.
 This document is owned by Azzule Systems, LLC and, as such, must not be copied in whole or in part for any other use.
 Under no circumstances can this document be copied by or to any person without Azzule Systems' expressed permission.

-These guidelines help interpret/support the principles, requirements and expectations of the PrimusGFS v3.0 Modules 1, 2, 3, 4, 5, 6 and 7 as noted in the Scheme normative documents.
+These guidelines help interpret/support the principles, requirements and expectations of the PrimusGFS v3.2 Modules 1, 2, 3, 4, 5, 6 and 7 as noted in the Scheme normative documents.
 These guidelines are neither exhaustive nor exclusive and detail minimum requirements only by means of statements related to audit questions and expectations.
 There will be variations in applicability to an operation based on the process(es) and commodities involved.
 Auditors and auditees should interpret the questions and criteria in different situations, with the food safety and risk minimization being the key concerns.